 Central themes like transience and desolation, but also a sense of wonder have roughly described his oeuvre so far.
 With his work he tries to inspire, amaze and every now and then move his fellow human beings.
 Themes in which the boundaries of technique and material are being sought: from the almost tender skin-pieces to scorched urban cityscapes.

 The combination between a strongly developed consciousness and a highly time intensive work ethic didnt remain unnoticed.
 A short three years after graduating from the art academy the list of accomplishments is building up.
 Graduating with distinction in the summer of 2016, being labeled as a young emerging artist by the prestigious art gallery De Twee Pauwen in late 2016 including an exhibition in the same year, many group exhibitions like hommage aan Matthijs Röling and Skin in De Twee Pauwen in 2017.
-Another important step in his just emerging career was being a demonstrational artist during The Representational Art Conference in 2018, where Willems illustrated the origin and development of his art pieces to a broad, international audience.
+Another important step in his just emerging career was being invited as a demonstrational artist during The Representational Art Conference in 2018, where Willems illustrated the origin and development of his art pieces to a broad, international audience.
 On top of that the well-established art collectors serving magazine The Fine Art Connoiseur wrote a full-page article about Willems art pieces in their February ’19 edition, to read this article click here.

 September 2019 – Shared exhibition in Shaanxi Province Museum, Xi’an, China